pongr/diamondhead/README.md

 ### Custom JSON Protocols

+Signed requests aren't just for Facebook.
+You can define your own payload JSON formats and use them when providing your own services.
 Typically you want to use a case class to work with payload data, instead of raw json.
 Simply define a [spray-json protocol][10] for your case class:

 ``` scala
 import spray.json._